 Swine flu: The Swine Flu is a respiratory viral disease which is usually found in pigs but can sometimes be transmitted to humans and cause epidemics or even pandemics.
 The viral strain involved is type A H1N1.
 The virus can be spread amongst humans from direct contact which can occur through coughing, sneezing or contamination of hands and surfaces.
 The severity of symptoms is highly variable, although with most people suffering only relatively mild symptoms.
 Patients are considered contagious for up to a week after the onset of symptoms but children may be contagious for longer periods of time.

 causes, and treatments of Swine flu is available below.

 Swine flu: Symptoms

 Symptoms of the swine flu can vary greatly in intensity and seriousness among individuals.
 Symptoms can be mild and "cold-like", including runny nose, sneezing, and nasal congestion.
-Symptoms can also be more uncomfortable and serious and include fever above 101 degrees F, coughing, body aches, headache, extreme fatigue, sore throat, abdominal ...more symptoms »
+Symptoms can also be more uncomfortable and serious and include fever above 101 degrees F, coughing, body aches, headache, extreme fatigue, sore throat, abdominal pain and vomiting ...more symptoms »